2024 · Research · UX/UI Design · Interaction Design

 Faster record transfer between staff

-New hospital clients in 6 months
+New hospital clients

 2023 · Healthcare UX · B2B SaaS